Ivanna-Daniela/Draft1/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 15
 questions:
-- "Key question (FIXME)"
+- "What is Kubernetes?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the very basics of Kubernetes"
 keypoints:
 - "First key point.
-Brief Answer to questions.
-(FIXME)"
+Brief Answer to questions."
 ---
 FIXME